skooter500/BGE4Unity/Course/labs.md

 - Write code in the Update method that integrates the force.
 It should call Seek to generate the force.
 - Create another GameComponent called TargetUpdate and attach it to the camera
 - This GameComponent should set the seek target of the Boid script to be a point 20 units in front of the camera.
+- Finally!
+See if you can implement a behaviour that will flee from the player if the distance is < 20

+Don't forget and log onto Webcourses and do the MCQ

 ## Lab 1